feifan-he/feifan-he.github.io/nyu/README.md

 # Introduction
+**Everyone is unique in their own ways, the environment you grow up in can have an influence, but it does not define you.
+I’m truly grateful to have my own identity, as it took a lot of life experience to become the person that I am today.
+A picture is worth a thousand words, the pictures below can show you a little bit about myself, but not the whole me, thanks for reading.**

 ![](imgs/1.JPG)
 ### Once a year, I would take a trip to explore a new mountain, seeing what nature looks like on the top of the mountain makes hours of hiking worthwhile.